 The art of bread making (yes, it is most definitely an art) is ancient and brings us back to our common ancestral roots; for making bread is a very grounding experience.
 It is essentially a quite simple process of blending and waiting, but the physical act of combining the relatively few ingredients leads to the creation of something nourishing and wonderful!

 For those of you that think making bread is too technical or delicate, it doesn’t have to be.
-Provided below as a simple and easy method of creating a “no-knead” bread that keeps the sacred process alive but does not require any baking experience.
-In this recipe we are also going to add some sacred herbs to create a most exquisitely magical bread.
+Provided below is a simple and easy method of creating a “no-knead” bread that keeps the sacred process alive but does not require any baking experience.
+In this recipe, we are also going to add some sacred herbs to create the most exquisitely magical bread.

 (If you already have your own favorite bread recipe and/or are experienced with making bread using other methods, feel free to follow what you know and try adding some sacred herbs.)